dumrelu/ThreadPool/README.md

 Every task has a priority, **LOW**, **MEDIUM** or **HIGH**.
 The order in which the tasks are executed by the thread pool is based on the priority.

 ###ID
-An unique identifier(of type **taskID**, which is a typedef of an int) is assigned to every task when created.
-You can interact with the thread pool using only the taskID.
+An unique identifier(of type **taskID**, which is a typedef of an int type) is assigned to every task when created.
+You can interact with the thread pool using only the **taskID**.

 ###Creating and executing a task